- Religion and Philosophy»

 - Christianity, the Bible & Jesus

-Easter and the Timeline of the Crucifixion and Resurrection of Christ are not Compatible
+The Easter Timeline and the Crucifixion and Resurrection of Christ are not Compatible

 Did Christ die on Good Friday and rise on Easter Sunday?

-If you do the math, how could he have died on Good Friday in the afternoon and rise from the dead Easter Sunday morning if he was to be in the ground the three days and three nights which he had prophesied?
+If you do the math, how could he have died on Good Friday in the afternoon and rise from the dead Easter Sunday morning if he was to be in the ground the 'three days and three nights' that he had prophesied?

 Most assume that Christ was crucified on Good Friday, but if Scripture is applied in context, it will reveal a different timeline that agrees with his spoken words.

 For just as Jonah was THREE DAYS AND THREE NIGHTS in the belly of the sea monster, so will the Son of Man be THREE DAYS AND THREE NIGHTS in the heart of the earth. – Matthew 12:40

 Historically, the Jewish timetable was different than our twenty-four hour day that is applied today.
 The Jewish people applied twelve hours to a night and twelve hours to a day.